Amethyst View

 home / amethyst care

-Amethyst is purple because gamma radiation knocked electrons out of place millions of years ago.
-The sun puts them back.
+Amethyst is purple because gamma radiation shifted electrons out of place millions of years ago.
+The sun may reverse this.

-The stone is currently in total darkness.
-The "Color Centers" (excited iron atoms) are stable.
+The stone is currently in darkness.
+The "Color Centers" (iron atoms) are stable.

 Visible Result